 Finding a great job after graduation will likely require developing some or all of these essential and hard-to-recruit skill sets.
 Look for internship opportunities, clubs, and student organizations, projects, and group work that will help you develop these skills, and you will be in demand after graduation.

-According to U.S. News & World Report, sixteen of the top twenty-five global universities for business and economics are located in the United States.
-With more than 1 million international students studying in the United States, no other country can offer as rich of a global perspective.
+According to U.S. News & World Report, 19 of the top 25 global universities for business and economics are located in the United States.
+With more than one million international students studying in the United States, no other country can offer as rich of a global perspective.

-Additionally, more than 25% of the world’s largest public companies are also based in the United States.
+Additionally, around 30% of the world’s largest public companies are also based in the United States.
 So, students benefit from diverse employment and internship options, with both innovative startup companies and long-established industry leaders.

 Most importantly, remember to listen to yourself and keep your long-term goals in mind.